|The Birchwood Cafe’s strawberry and rhubarb cornmeal

 1 teaspoon cinnamon

 1/4 cup rice bran oil

 Preheat the oven to 350 degrees.
 In a medium bowl, mix the fruit with 1/4 cup of the maple syrup.
 Turn the fruit into a deep 9-inch-square baking dish.

 In a separate bowl, stir together the oats, quinoa, cinnamon, vanilla, remaining maple syrup, and oil.
 Distribute the topping over the fruit.
 Bake until the top is toasty and golden and the fruit is bubbly, about 25 to 30 minutes.

-The Birchwood Cafe Cookbook: Good Real Food.
+Tracy Singleton is co-author, with Marshall Paulsen, of The Birchwood Cafe Cookbook: Good Real Food.

 “Birchwood is more than a cafe—it is a community.
 The stories, recipes, and the people who make it all happen are embodied in this beautiful book, bringing the Birchwood experience into our homes and kitchens and onto our tables.”

 —Michael Ableman, farmer and author of From the Good Earth, On Good Land, and Fields of Plenty